pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Off Track Alerts Max Report Interval

 How often, in seconds, an alert should fire.
 Alerts will continue firing until you return to the planned route (or reach a section of another enabled route).
 This setting is also used to to slow down the calculation of off track alerts (since its expensive).
-Once you rejoin the track, a line will continue to be draw to the last point you left the track until we recalculate. eg. an interval of 60 will mean the line will still be drawn for up to 1minute after we rejoin the track, and alerts will only fire once a minute.
+Once you rejoin the track, a line will continue to be draw to the closest point  on the closests enabled route until we recalculate. eg. an interval of 60 will mean the line will still be drawn for up to 1minute after we rejoin the track, and alerts will only fire once a minute.

-### Draw Line To Last Point
+### Draw Line To Closest Point

-Draw a line back to the spot where you left the route.
-If multiple routes are enabled a line will be drawn the last point where you left closest route.
+Draw a line to the closests point on the closest enabled route.

 ### Off Track Alerts